 Unlike Rideau Hall, the official residence of the head of government, the Prime Minister, doesn't have an official name like The White House.
 Rather, like that of the British Prime Minister, it is best known by its address, "24 Sussex" -- 24 Sussex Drive, at the foot of MacKay Street.

 Built in 1868, and the official residence since 1951, it is strictly a residence and a reception area: The Prime Minister's office is on Parliament Hill, in the Langevin Block.
-So while "The White House" is a pseudonym of the President of the United States, or "10 Downing Street" or "Number 10" for the Prime Minister of Britain, no one refers to the Prime Minister's office (either the role or the actual workplace) as "24 Sussex."
+So while "The White House" is synonymous with the President of the United States, and "10 Downing Street" or "Number 10" is for the Prime Minister of Britain, no one refers to the Prime Minister's office (either the role or the actual workplace) as "24 Sussex."
 (Rather, the Prime Minister's Office is called just that, sometimes abbreviated to "the PMO.")
 24 Sussex is not open to public tours, but a virtual tour can show you the interiors.

 Both Rideau Hall and 24 Sussex are about 2 miles northeast of Parliament Hill, across the Rideau River (as well as the Rideau Canal), in the New Edinburgh section of town.
 Number 7 or Number 9 bus from downtown.